 The Final Stretch on Lemah Mountain

-I went through another 200′ snow with crampons below the south ridge.
-Then I ditched the snow gear and walked a short way to the notch above 7200′.
-The rest of the climb was direct with some exposure.
+I ascended another 200 feet on the snowfield with crampons below the south ridge.
+There, I removed my snow gear and walked a short distance to the notch above 7200 feet.
+Then the rest of the climb was direct, with some exposure.

 See more trip photos here.

-Views improved as the inversion slowly formed under the evening sky.
+An inversion had slowly formed under the evening sky.
+Soon, everything to the west was obscured by a sea of clouds, showing only the tip of the taller peaks.
 From here, Three Queens, Mount Rainier, and Chimney Rock were the main attractions.
-But everything to the west was under a sea of clouds by then.

-As enticing as the bivvy spot looked, I wanted to exit as far as possible before dark.
-I wish I had more time to savor the views, as I might not return.
-But with a noon start from the trail, it didn’t leave me much time to hang around.
+As tempting as the bivy spot appeared, I wanted to get as far as possible before dark.
+I wish I had more time to savor the views, as I may not return.
+However, with a noon start from the trail, I didn’t have much time to linger.

 See more trip photos here.

-Once again, I retraced my steps and reached the meadows at a decent hour.
-But I was low on energy even to figure out a way around the annoying slide alder.
-So I decided to call it and bivvied above the wetland.
+I retraced my steps once again, reaching the meadows at a reasonable hour.
+However, I was too low on energy to find a way around the frustrating slide alder, so I decided to stop and bivvied above the wetland.

 See more trip photos here.